Staying safe with your IT systems by Pat Taylor

 To cut a long story short, and after a few frantic ‘phone calls, my husband called the bank to alert them.
 My son tried to log back on to my Facebook and my friends posted an explanation, returned calls and let people know what was happening.
 I went back to work and eventually finished my shift stressed and worried but very grateful.

-These hackers are getting very clever.
+These people are getting very clever.
 They read through your messages and imitate your language, using words and phrases that make it sound like the message is from you.
 Friends and family are sent messages and are duped into conversations to gain trust.
 The hackers are experts at this and know how to get you on side.

 It has been a frustrating time for me and anyone that was contacted.